Software Engineering | Rapid application development model (RAD)

 - User Description – This phase consists of taking user feedback and building the prototype using developer tools.
 In other words, it includes re-examination and validation of the data collected in the first phase.
 The dataset attributes are also identified and elucidated in this phase.

-In this phase, refinement of the prototype and delivery takes place.
-It includes the actual use of powerful automated tools to transform process and data models into the final working product.
+- Construction – In this phase, refinement of the prototype and delivery takes place.
+It includes the actual use of powerful automated tools to transform processes and data models into the final working product.
 All the required modifications and enhancements are too done in this phase.

-The process involves building a rapid prototype, delivering it to the customer and the taking feedback.
-After validation by the customer, SRS document is developed and the design is finalised.
+The process involves building a rapid prototype, delivering it to the customer, and taking feedback.
+After validation by the customer, the SRS document is developed and the design is finalized.

-- Use of reusable components helps to reduce the cycle time of the project.
+- The use of reusable components helps to reduce the cycle time of the project.

-- Feedback from the customer is available at initial stages.
+- Feedback from the customer is available at the initial stages.

 - Reduced costs as fewer developers are required.

-- Use of powerful development tools results in better quality products in comparatively shorter time spans.
+- The use of powerful development tools results in better quality products in comparatively shorter time spans.